CrestfallenLARP/cfldangerden/content/en/rules/skills/_index.md

 **Skill Categories**: [Unarmed Combat]({{< ref "/rules/skill_categories/#unarmed-combat-skill-category" >}})

 This skill allows a character to ignore one condition that is currently active on their character.
-To use this skill, a character must call “Pain Tolerance” and acting out the blocking out pain or somehow overcoming the condition for 3 seconds.
+To use this skill, a character must call “Pain Tolerance” and act out the blocking of pain or somehow overcoming the condition for 3 seconds.
 This skill lasts for the duration of a [battle]({{< ref "/rules/conditions/#battle" >}}) and upon its end, the condition returns to the character.
+This skill may be used to overcome the following; berserk, bleed, broken (limb), charmed, dazed, destroyed (limb), distracted, dominate, dying (does not stop dying count), fear, hex, poisoned, repel, silenced, sleeping, slowed, unconscious, and weakness.

 ## Parry